startup-boilerplate/homepage/README.md

 - the first is a nodejs one, it takes repository code and builds html based on it and put in ```/var/www/public```
 - the second is a web-server(nginx). it simply mounts ```/var/www/public``` folder from the first container and serve it to the outside wolrd.

-Of course you can also just simply run ```npm install``` and use webpack-dev-server locally, but it not the idea behind that demo, which is to provide isolated environment that is as identical to production as possible.
+Of course you can also just simply run ```npm install``` and use webpack-dev-server localy, but it not the idea behind that demo, which is to provide isolated environment, that is as identical to production as possible.

 ### React part